rag5495/waverider/README.md

     61 | log_dir='Logs\\' + datetime.datetime.now().strftime("%Y%m%d-%H%M%S")

 #### Prediction_mAWTP.py
-Runs the 2-d subsamples from the input image through the model.
+Runs the 2-d subsamples output from splice.py through the model.

 You can change the model being used for computation and print a summary of that
 model:

     13 | model = load_model('.\\modelAWTP.h5')
     14 | model.summary()

+#### Plotmaps.py
+Plots the output of the predictions of the model.
+The dimensions of the images are set by:

+    17 | imSize = int(math.sqrt(arr.shape[1]))